Process Safety

 Transportation and Distribution Safety

-To prevent transportation and distribution accidents related to dangerous goods, such as hazardous materials, poisonous substances, and high-pressure gases, and to further improve the quality of our logistics, the Asahi Kasei Group is engaged in various safety activities such as logistic safety and quality conventions, safety meetings, safety inspections, and product handling education together with logistics providers contracted for the storage, handling, and transportation of products.
+To prevent transportation and distribution accidents related to dangerous goods, such as hazardous materials, poisonous substances, and high-pressure gases, and to further improve the quality of our logistics, the Asahi Kasei Group is engaged in various safety activities such as logistics safety quality conference, safety meetings, safety inspections, and product handling training together with logistics providers contracted for the storage, handling, and transportation of products.

-- Safety meeting for dangerous goods (held twice per year): 35 companies
+- Safety meeting for hazardous goods: 32 companies

 - Safety meeting for resin products: 11 companies